Flole998/FloleVacWeb/docs/_pages/installation/roborock.md

 ### Image Building
 It is recommended to use [https://github.com/zvldz/vacuum](https://github.com/zvldz/vacuum) to build the image.

-`--valetudo-path` expects a path to a folder containing a binary named `valetudo`.
+`--floleVacWeb-path` expects a path to a folder containing a binary named `floleVacWeb`.
-Refer to [https://github.com/Hypfer/Valetudo/releases](https://github.com/Hypfer/Valetudo/releases) to fetch the latest valetudo binary.
+Refer to [https://github.com/Hypfer/FloleVacWeb/releases](https://github.com/Hypfer/FloleVacWeb/releases) to fetch the latest floleVacWeb binary.

 Please refer to this command-line example and edit it according to your setup:
 ```